Elizabeth O’Keefe, Director

-Miss Pora has performed in various European cities including Athens, Belgrade, Madrid, and Milan.
+Miss Pora has performed in various European cities including Athens, Belgrade, Madrid, Milan and Paris.
 At La Scala, Milan, Miss Pora was coached by John Field, a noted dancer and teacher, formerly of the Royal Ballet in England.
 In Italy, she also performed as a soloist with the Comapgnia Italiana di Balleto.

 On coming to Canada, Miss Pora found her own school the Cristina Pora Calssical Ballet School in Mississauga in 1975.
 As a full member of the Canadian Dance Teachers Association (C.D.T.A), she was also appointed as a member of the Ballet Committee of the Ontario Branch C.D.T.A and Examiner for its ballet examinations.
 She has also attended 3 years of pedagogue courses at the National Ballet School Teacher Training program in Toronto.